sdcrowe23/git-demo/README.md

 ### Create Repo on GitHub

 1. Create a repository on GitHub
-2. Within the repo, create new file
+2. Within the repo, create new file `test.txt`
-3. Added the lines below to file on GitHub
+3. Added the follwing lines below to the file on GitHub

 - `This is dummy text`
 - `I might add another line of dummy text.. but idk.`